If You have any Special Needs or Need a Reasonable Accommodation, Please Contact us Immediately!

 Satisfies Requirement for Worker Initial.

-This 40-hour Lead Abatement training course is required by the Ohio Department of Health to apply for a Lead Abatement Contractor license.
 This training course uses both the EPA model Lead Abatement Contractor curriculum, HUD Guidelines, and includes OSHA and EPA compliance requirements.
 The class focuses on identification of safe work practices and job specifications for controlling hazards of lead paint, dust, and soil.
 Table top exercises are used to teach how to choose abatement methods that are most cost-effective.
 Trainees participate in hands-on demonstrations of abatement techniques, personal protective equipment, and environmental testing methods.

 Current and Pending Regulations, Recognition and Control of Hazards, Toxicology of Lead, Effective Employee Training and Protection, Project Supervision Techniques, Estimating Costs of Abatement Jobs, Waste Disposal Issues, OSHA Compliance Requirements, Pre-Abatement Plan Preparation, Legal Liabilities Associated with Lead Abatement, Ohio Dept. of Health Rules, HUD Guidelines, Hands-on Demonstration of Abatement Techniques.

-Lead Abatement Contractor scope of practice.
+Lead Abatement Worker scope of practice.

-- a) Conduct lead abatement;
+- Lead abatement;

-- b) Provide professional advice regarding lead abatement;
+- Supervise lead abatement;

 For driving directions enter your starting address: